metaspace2020/metaspace/metaspace/webapp/docs/src/getting-started/dataset-organization/projects.md

 Projects and groups are independent — a project does not need to belong to a group, and a group does not need to contain projects.
-However, they work well together: a group provides the trusted membership layer, while a project provides the organisational and sharing layer for a specific body of work.
+However, they work well together: a group provides the trusted membership layer, while a project provides the organisational and sharing layer for datasets.

 ## Roles